Bedford/St. Martin's

-Bedford/St. Martin's is an American publishing company specializing in humanities college textbooks.
-Bedford/St. Martin's is part of the Bedford, Freeman, and Worth Publishing group owned by the Macmillan Publishers, which is in turn owned by the Stuttgart-based Georg von Holtzbrinck Publishing Group.
+Bedford Publishers is an American publishing company specializing in humanities college textbooks.
+Bedford Publishers is part of the Bedford, Freeman, and Worth Publishing group owned by Macmillan, which is in turn owned by the Stuttgart-based Georg von Holtzbrinck Publishing Group.
 Its offices are in Boston and New York City.

 History

 The company was founded in 1981 by Charles Christensen and Joan Feinberg as Bedford Books, an imprint of St. Martin's Press.
+Bedford Publishers stepped in the market of Ebook Publishing in 2016.

-Among others works, Bedford/St. Martin's has published The Bedford Handbook and A Writer's Reference by Diana Hacker, Patterns for College Writing, The Bedford Reader, The American Promise, Ways of the World and Writer's Help.
+Among others works, Bedford Publishers has published The Bedford Handbook and A Writer's Reference by Diana Hacker, Patterns for College Writing, The Bedford Reader, The American Promise, Ways of the World and Writer's Help.

-In 2013, Bedford/St. Martin's made a deal with Coursera to offer instructional materials.
+In 2013, Bedford Publishers made a deal with Coursera to offer instructional materials.